adizafri2000/billscraper/readme.md

 4. A working phone number with a Whatsapp account

 It is not guaranteed that the automation can run on different platforms, but it isn't guaranteed that it would not be able to run either.
-If you are using and older/later python version or different Linux distro/version but it still runs, you're good to go!
+If you are using an older/later python version or different Linux distro/version but it still runs, you're good to go!

 ## Limitations